 He explained that he would later place the sand in a strainer and pour a little water through it to extract the urine.
 The diluted urine, he maintained, was still useful.”

-Others collect the urine with sponges or cloth we are told in Chitwan National park.
+Others collect the urine with sponges or cloth we are told in Chitwan National Park.

 Some Tharu people drink rhino urine as a relief from asthma attacks, congestion and stomach disorders, apply it to the skin to prevent infection in wounds and soothe sore muscles, and sometimes put drops of it inside the ear to relieve earaches.